polycopter/leaf/README.md

 > Disclaimer: Leaf is currently in an early stage of development.
 > If you are experiencing any bugs with features that have been
-> implemented, feel free to create a issue.
+> implemented, feel free to create an issue.

 ## Getting Started